 Authorities continue criminal investigation into fires at African-American churches

-OPELOUSAS - Federal fire investigators are spending another night going thru the debris of three historically black churches that burned.
+OPELOUSAS - Federal fire investigators are spending another night going through the debris of three historically black churches that burned.

 All three are likely the result of arson, but the criminal investigation is still pending.